What AI Engineers Do and Whether AI Will Replace Dev Jobs

 Ethan Fahey

 What do AI engineers do all day?
 Behind every smart app and self-learning system, there’s a team of engineers designing the brains that make it all possible.
-From building new algorithms to fine-tuning models and solving tricky problems, AI engineers are at the heart of the tech we rely on.
+From building new algorithms to fine-tuning models and solving tricky problems, are at the heart of the tech we rely on.
 In this article, we’ll take you inside the world of AI engineering, breaking down the core responsibilities, must-have skills, and what a typical day looks like.
 If you’re hiring for roles like these, Fonzi AI can help you find candidates with the right mix of technical expertise and problem-solving chops, making your recruitment smarter and more efficient.
+Choosing the right company is crucial for AI software engineers, as a company that fosters innovation, skill development, and cross-disciplinary thinking can accelerate both personal growth and breakthrough advancements in the field.

 Key Takeaways